Course Open: May 6-June 13, 2021

 - discuss the economics of providing fish farm veterinary services.

-Accreditation: This course has been submitted (but not yet approved) for 4 hours of continuing education credit for veterinarians and veterinary technicians/technologists in jurisdictions which recognize RACE approval.
-Course Agenda: Week 1 (Real Time Session May 13, 2021): Fish Farm Health Certificates
+Accreditation: This course is approved for 4 hours of continuing education credit by RACE for veterinarians and veterinary technicians/technologists.
+(RACE 20-774527) Course Agenda: Week 1 (Real Time Session May 13, 2021): Fish Farm Health Certificates

 Participants will learn the basics of issuing fish health certificates which is the primary revenue source for many veterinarians who provide service to fish farms.
 There are similarities, yet very important differences in issuing them compared to issuing health certificates for other animals.
 The techniques are similar to those that you would use to conduct pet fish diagnostics.
 Week 2 (Real Time Session May 20, 2021): Fish Farm Production Medicine Tools